-We can't think of anything better than going away for a weekend and waiting all day for a 5 minute glimpse of the native Red Squirrel or a close encounter with the majestic Red Deer.
+We can't think of anything better than going away for a weekend and waiting all day for a 5 minute glimpse of the native Red Squirrel or a close encounter with the classic Red Deer.
 It's always "oh just another 5 minutes" and we're still there an hour later.
 Whether you're smelling the Caledonian Pine in Abernethy Forest or in the depths of Glen Etive it's easy to feel part of nature.

-That's "us" as Sisters but as individuals we are quite different.......
+That's "us" as Sisters but as individuals we are quite different......

 Being able to take pictures is reward enough but to share it with my Sister is worth more than I can describe.

 I’m lucky to have a sister who has the same interests and after a difficult time in our family in losing our Dad, it was obviously meant to be that we have found this passion and I’m loving every moment going down this path together.